MGXlab/features_pipeline/README.md

 		expand("{output_features}/prophages_jaeger/{id}_default_jaeger.tsv", output_features=output_features, id=genomeID_lst)
 ```

 As an example, say you only want to run Jellyfish to generate kmer counts, without creating any table.
-In this case, comment all lines and uncomment the line below "kmers_jellyfish".
-It should look like:
+In this case, uncomment the line below "kmers_jellyfish" and comment all other lines.
+This should look like:

 ```
 rule all: